 The result is that the right and left hip bones become stuck in oppositional rotation (resulting in a leg-length difference, loss of equipoise, etc).

-Having understood the immediate trigger (proximate cause) for pelvic torsion to be a type of hip flexor dysfunction, I now wanted to answer two additional questions:
+Having understood the immediate trigger (proximate cause) for pelvic torsion, aka a twisted pelvis, to be a type of hip flexor dysfunction, I now wanted to answer this question:

 Unlike most muscles in the body which form the external structure of our bodies, the primary hip flexors — the iliacus and psoas — are internal and are situated deep in our core, tucked in behind our vital organs.